qutip/qutip/doc/installation.rst

 .. [*] Installing QuTiP via Macports will take a long time as each of the QuTiP dependencies is build from source code.
-The advantage is that everything is more or less guarenteed to work.
+The advantage is that, after installation, everything is more or less guarenteed to work.
 However, if you have a hot date waiting for you, then we do not recommend this path.
 Or course, if you are reading this guide, this may not be the case.